Today's Verse: Luke 11:2-4

 Thoughts on Today's Verse...

-We approach God as both the holy and almighty God who is to be worshiped in reverence and also as our our Abba Father whom we approach as loving children.
-Rather than needing long, ornate, and lofty prayers, God wants us to speak with him about the most basic everyday issues of our lives and know he hears us and responds to our spiritual and physical requests, doing what we need and blessing us with his grace.
+We approach the Lord as the holy and almighty God to be worshiped in reverence and our Abba Father, whom we approach as loving children.
+Rather than needing long, ornate, and lofty prayers, God wants us to speak with him about the most basic everyday issues and needs of our lives, trusting that he hears us and responds to our spiritual and physical requests by doing what we need while aligning us to his will and blessing us with his grace.

 My Prayer...

-Dear Father, thank you for being a holy God who is also near.
+Dear Father, thank you for being a holy God who is ever near.
 Please do your will in my life and use me to your glory.
-In Jesus' name.
+Forgive me as I work on forgiving those who have sinned against me.
+I know that you will bless me in my life with my daily needs.
+I come to you in Jesus' name, dear Father, confident that you love us and do what is best for us in your will.
 Amen.

 Other Devotionals from Heartlight for Friday, November 2, 2012